-Procedurally, the Workers’ Compensation Judge determined that Mr. Johnson’s claim was not covered by the LWCA.
-She stated that there was not concurrent jurisdiction and that a federal compensation statute precludes bringing a case under state compensation laws.
+Procedurally, the Workers’ Compensation Judge determined that the LWCA did not cover Mr. Johnson’s claim.
+She stated that there was no concurrent jurisdiction and that a federal compensation statute precludes bringing a case under state compensation laws.
 She dismissed Mr. Johnson’s LWCA claim, with prejudice.

 Louisiana law provides that if disability compensation is paid to an employee under one of the federal acts, including the Federal Employer’s Liability Act, the LHWCA, or the Jones Act, state compensation cannot be paid.
 They are exclusive remedies.